dart-lang/language/working/augmentation-libraries/feature-specification.md

 The exact result of an `augment super` expression depends on what is being augmented, but it follows generally the same rules as any normal identifier:

-*   **Augmenting getters**: When augmenting a getter, `augment super` invokes the getter and evaluates to the return value.
+*   **Augmenting getters**: Within an augmenting getter `augment super` invokes the getter and evaluates to the return value.
+If augmenting a field with a getter, this will invoke the implicit getter from the augmented field.

-*   **Augmenting setters**: When augmenting a setter, it can only be used to directly invoke that setter, such as `augment super = <expression>;`.
+*   **Augmenting setters**: Within an augmenting setter `augment super` must be followed by an `=` and will directly invoke the augmented setter.
+If augmenting a field with a setter, this will invoke the implicit setter from the augmented field.

-*   **Augmenting fields**: When augmenting a field, it refers to the original fields initializer expression, which is immediately evaluated.
+*   **Augmenting fields**: Within an augmenting field, `augment super` can only be used in an initializer expression, and refers to the original fields initializer expression, which is immediately evaluated.
+If there is no initializer expression (or augmenting a getter and/or setter), then `augment super` is not allowed.

-*   **Augmenting functions**: When augmenting a function, it refers to that function.
+*   **Augmenting functions**: When augmenting a function, `augment super` refers to the augmented function.
 Tear offs are allowed.

 *   **Augmenting operators**: When augmenting an operator, `augment super` must be followed by the operator.
 For example when augmenting `+` you must do